VITSV900 Philosophy of Social Science and Ethics

 15.00 - 17.00: Time off / Start of group discussions

 09.15 -12.00: How to understand modernity ?
-The debate on historical differentiation, language and power within social philosophy.
+The debate on historical differentiation, democracy and the totalitarian within social philosophy.
 Thorvald Sirnes.

 12.00 - 13.00: Lunch

 13.00 -15.00: Time off (Group Discussions)

 15.00 – 16.00: Group Discussions